Wrecked Marriages, Infidelity, and Addiction…Seeds for Revival?

 It is God’s kindness that leads us to repent.

-I have been a minister for twenty-three years and a Christian for thirty-two, I have never met a person who fell in love with Jesus because a Christian scolded them about their ethics.
+I have been a minister for over two decades and a Christian for over three, I have never met a person who fell in love with Jesus because a Christian scolded them about their ethics.
 Have you?

 Grace comes before ethics.
 No condemnation comes before the morality discussion.
 Kindness leads to repentance.
 Love – The broad embrace of Jesus’ narrow path – creates the most life-giving experiences you’ll ever be part of.